mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

 ### contentPath

-Controls the actual output path of the content, which is calculated based on the `path` and the content's own `path` by default.
+Controls the actual output path of the content.
+By default, it is calculated based on the `path` and the content's own `path`.

 For example, if the `path` is _\~/code/blog/posts/_ and a content data is as follows: